Federal Land Bank of Wichita Collection

 Language of Materials

 The Federal Land Bank of Wichita was created, along with twelve other banks, by the United States government to provide long-term credit to farmers by the Federal Farm Loan Act of 1916 in response to the unique credit needs of farmers.
 The collection contains reports and maps relating to ditches, streams, and underground water in Colorado, New Mexico, Kansas, and Nebraska, as well as similar reports from the Land Bank of Berkeley regarding Utah and Wyoming.
+A portion of the collection is digitized and online.

 The collection arrived loosely organized by state.
 Those were kept as categories, organized alphabetically, and therein organized chronologically.
 Handbooks were put into their own series.